Joey Votto Player Props: Reds vs. Brewers

 Joey Votto At The Plate

-- Votto is hitting .217 with five home runs and six walks.
+- Votto is hitting .240 with a double, six home runs and six walks.

-- In 42.9% of his games this season (six of 14), Votto has picked up at least one hit, and in three of those games (21.4%) he recorded multiple hits.
+- Votto enters this game on a four-game hitting streak.
+In his last outings, he's hitting .412 with three homers.

-- In 28.6% of his games this year, he has gone deep, and 9.1% of his trips to the dish.
+- He has homered in five games this year (33.3%), leaving the park in 10.2% of his plate appearances.

-- Votto has driven in a run in six games this season (42.9%), including three games with more than one RBI (21.4%).
-He has also driven home three or more of his team's runs in two contests.
+- In seven games this year (46.7%), Votto has picked up an RBI, and in four of those games (26.7%) he had two or more.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.